 If you think grain free dog food from a bag is the way to go, you may be barking up the wrong tree (sorry, couldn't help myself).

-The body, whether it's yours or your dog's sees these stripped starches or carbohydrates as what they are.
+Your dog's body sees these stripped starches or carbohydrates for what they are.
 Sugar.
 Yes sugar.
 This is why diabetes in dogs, insulin resistance and several other dog diseases are rising at such a rapid rate.
 And let's not forget dental disease.
 (All kibble sticks to the teeth causing decay.)

 Have you ever read the percentage of carbohydrates on a bag of dog food?
 Of course not, because they won't list it.
 They know you wouldn't want to feed your carnivore a diet with 65% to 80% carbs because it wouldn't be healthy.

-My best advice if you have no interest in a raw diet or home cooked diet is to read the ingredients on the bag, but be sure you know which ingredients are dangerous.
+My best advice if you have no interest in a raw diet is to read the ingredients on the bag, but be sure you know which ingredients are dangerous.
 (See Dog Food Ingredients to Avoid.)

 And then give your dog some real meat for treats or as a meal replacement a few times each week.
 Or an egg.
-From raw to hard boiled, they're yummy, nutritious and most definitely a no grain dog food.
+Or even a can of water packed sardines.